 Bryson Kennedy has been the talk of high school football over the last few days following his failed transfer from Little Rock Central in Arkansas to Duncanville in Texas.
-However, in doing so, he raised red flags about a well-known quarterbacks coach and the videos his company posts to social media.
+However, in doing so, he raised questions about a recent workout video.

-Either Kennedy and his classmates are some of the best high school football prospects in history or their tape has been altered to make them look even better than reality.
-It seems like the latter to me.
+Either Kennedy and his classmates are some of the best high school football prospects in history (they might be) or their workouts make them look even better than reality.
+I think it is a combination of both.

 Who is Bryson Kennedy?